SickChill/sickchill/README.md

  - Can notify Kodi, XBMC, Growl, Trakt, Twitter, and more when new episodes are available
  - Searches [TheTVDB](https://thetvdb.com), [AniDB.net](https://anidb.net), [iMDB](https://imdb.com), [FanArt.tv](https://fanart.tv), and more for shows, seasons, episodes, and metadata
  - Episode status management allows for mass failing seasons/episodes to force retrying
- - DVD Order numbering for returning the results in DVD order instead of Air-By-Date order
+ - Season order from theTVDB: aired/default, DVD, absolute, platform/alternate orders
  - Allows you to choose which indexer to have SickChill search its show info from when importing
  - Automatic XEM Scene Numbering/Naming for seasons/episodes
  - Available for any platform, uses a simple HTTP interface